Justin Fashanu: Football career

 When Ivan Golac was appointed the manager of Torquay in February 1992, Fashanu was given the role of assistant manager and maintained this position at the end of the season when Golac was replaced by new manager Paul Compton.

 On 13 April 1992, Fashanu received a £265 fine and a 28-day driving ban after being found guilty of speeding and failing to produce his driving licence.

 In February 1993, with Torquay battling against a second successive relegation, from the new Division Three to the Football Conference, Fashanu applied for the vacant post of manager following Compton's departure, but was turned down in favour of Neil Warnock.
 Fashanu left Torquay, having scored 15 goals in 41 games for the Gulls.
 He went on to play for Airdrieonians soon after but was unable to save them from suffering relegation from the Scottish Premier Division.
+By this point, national Scottish newspaper The Herald said: "Fashanu has had more clubs than Arnold Palmer."

-He left Airdrieonians in 1993, playing in Sweden with Trelleborg, before returning to Scotland, joining Heart of Midlothian in July 1993, but then had his contract terminated in February 1994 for "unprofessional conduct" (he had attempted to sell false stories regarding him and a number of cabinet ministers to the press), and returned to the United States to coach youth football in Georgia.
+He left Airdrieonians in 1993, playing in Sweden with Trelleborg, before returning to Scotland, joining Heart of Midlothian in July 1993.
+Fashanu made his Jam Tarts debut, playing 66 minutes before being substituted, in a 2–1 loss against Rangers in the opening game of the season.
+He provided a goal for John Robertson in a famous 2–1 win against Atlético Madrid in the first leg of the UEFA Cup first round.
+However, Hearts was eliminated from the tournament after the opposition team overturned a 3–0 lead in the return leg.
+But Fashanu then had his contract terminated in February 1994 for "unprofessional conduct" (he had attempted to sell false stories regarding him and a number of cabinet ministers to the press), and returned to the United States to coach youth football in Georgia.
 He later moved to Atlanta Ruckus but was suspended for the playoffs for failure to comply with the terms of his contract, before joining Miramar Rangers in New Zealand in 1997.
 He then moved to Ellicott City, Maryland, to coach the Maryland Mania, a new professional team in the second division USL A-League, following his officially announced retirement from the professional game.